-- Contrary to popular belief, dry cleaning does not mean your clothing tumbles around in a dry basket of air.
+Contrary to popular belief, dry cleaning does not mean your clothing tumbles around in a dry basket of air.
 Clothes are deep cleaned in a safe liquid solution, the solution is extracted out, and then your clothes are steam pressed.
 During the cleaning process your clothes are wet from our cleaning solution.
-Dry cleaning is great for your specialty items or your everyday wardrobe.
+Dry Cleaning is a great way to safely clean garments and remove stains such as oil and grease.
+It is great method for cleaning your specialty items or everyday wardrobe.

 Common sugar-based stains: Coffee, sodas, tea, beer, milk, fruits, etc.